micmejia/bible-dump/NKJV/Revelation/Rev 21.md

 Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.

 ###### 2
-Then I, [^a]John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
+Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.

 ###### 3
 And I heard a loud voice from heaven saying, "Behold, the tabernacle of God _is_ with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them _and be_ their God.